Get the most for your money with a strong exchange rate.

-The euro was introduced on January 1, 2002.
-At the time, the Aussie dollar was valued at 0.584832 per euro.
-Due to the global financial crisis of 2008, the euro went from a stable 0.5 to above 0.6 against the Australian dollar until December 2008, when it dropped to 0.497562 and then rebounded to around 0.5.
+When the euro was introduced in January 1, 2002, the Aussie dollar was valued at 0.584832 per euro.
+The global financial crisis of 2008 moved the euro from a stable 0.5 to above 0.6 against the Australian dollar until December 2008, when it dropped to 0.497562.

-Due to annual flooding in Australia from 2009 to 2015, the Aussie dollar has deterred and dropped to a low of 0.846033 to the euro in August 2012.
+Annual flooding in Australia from 2009 to 2015, caused the Aussie dollar to drop to a low 0.846033 to the euro in August 2012.
 Since then the euro has fluctuated between 0.6 and 0.75.

-AUD > EUR exchange rate history
+AUD to EUR exchange rate history

-What affects AUD > EUR exchange rates?
+What affects AUD to EUR exchange rates?

 Less aggressive factors are consumer confidence, the strength of other currencies, investor speculation and day-to-day news about natural disasters, elections and new government policies.

 When exchanging Australian dollars for euros, find a provider that show you both the buy or sell rate to find out its fees.
 Ultimately, the closer you can get to the mid-market rate, the better the deal.